Weather of 2010: January 4–5

 January 5 in northeastern China saw a smooth flow of traffic, with no gridlock or serious traffic accidents being reported after the snowstorm that caused traffic chaos on the 4th, according to the Beijing Traffic Management Bureau.
 The city's bus and subway train services were up and running according as plan.
 During the peak hours on Monday morning, the Beijing Subway Operating Company dispatched 20 additional trains to ease the heavy passenger flow.
 The bus of all routes started off on time that morning, according to the Beijing Public Transport Holdings.
-Inner Mongolia was still in a critical situation as teams batteled to clear severe rural snow drifts.
+Inner Mongolia was still in a critical situation as teams battled to clear severe rural snow drifts.

 4–8 inches (10–20 centimeters) of snow fell in Beijing on the 5th, in the largest snowfall since 1951.

 The 2,000 weather modification offices in China, which are responsible for bombing the skies with silver iodide to induce rain or snow, were put into use.
 Schools in Beijing and Tianjin closed and because the cities' traffic was in chaos.
 The capital received the harshest Siberian winds in decades.
 Temperatures for the 5th were forecast to plunge to −16 °C, a 40-year record low, after a daytime maximum of −8 °C. The head of the Beijing Meteorological Bureau, Guo Hu, linked the blizzard-like conditions of the first week of January to unusual atmospheric patterns caused by global warming.

 Heavy snow started to fall in Seoul, South Korea and it was reported that a leading North Korean Communist party official had frozen to death, in his home, situated in the country's Sepo kun (or county).

 During the traffic peak hours of Monday morning, the Beijing Subway Operating Company dispatched 20 additional subway trains to ease the heavy passenger flow.
 City workers were deployed to clean the snow in the city's main roads with about 15,710 tonnes of snow-dissolving agent, Beijing Environmental Sanitation Group Co., Ltd. official Zhang Zhiqiang said.
 On the 4th, many motorways in Shandong were closed and 19 flights were canceled at Yantai International Airport.